NEONScience/AOP-EMIT/README.md

 **Option 1 - Windows Operating System:** Create and activate the lpdaac_vitals_environment.yml file.
 The lpdaac_vitals_environment.yml file was created by exporting the environment used to create the exploratory notebooks in this repository; this environment was created by following option 2 below.
 Here are the full steps for this option:

 1. If not already installed, install [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) on your local computer.
-2. Download the lpdaac_vitals_environment.yml file to your computer and save it in the desired folder for this project (we'll refer to this as the project-root folder).
+2. In your file explorer, create a folder to be the project directory for this project (we'll refer to this as the project-root folder)
+3. On the main branch of this AOP-EMIT GitHub repo, navigate to the lpdaac_vitals_environment.yml file.
+Download it to your computer and save it in the project-root folder.
-3. In the project-root folder, create a new folder called "notebooks" (project-root/notebooks/).
-In this GitHub repo, navigate to the notebooks/final/ folder and download the 01_NEON_EMIT_tutorial_notebook.ipynb and 02_NEON_EMIT_tutorial_notebook.ipynb files and save them to the project-root/notebooks/ folder on your computer.
+4. In the project-root folder, create a new folder called "notebooks" (project-root/notebooks/).
+On the main branch of this AOP-EMIT GitHub repo, navigate to the notebooks/ folder and download the 01_NEON_EMIT_tutorial_notebook.ipynb and 02_NEON_EMIT_tutorial_notebook.ipynb files and save them to the project-root/notebooks/ folder on your computer.
-4. Open the Command Prompt and use the `cd` command to change directories to the project-root folder.
+5. Open the Command Prompt and use the `cd` command to change directories to the project-root folder.
-5. In the Command Prompt, run the following code.
+6. In the Command Prompt, run the following code.
 Creating the environment may take about 10 minutes.

 ```
 conda env create -n lpdaac_vitals -f lpdaac_vitals_environment.yml